baileySoobinPark/vv/reference/Our solutions/solutions-verifyname/verifyname-flow-diagram.md

 <Image align="center" border={false} caption="Sequence Diagram 1.
 VerifyName integration flow for unregulated VASP originating withdrawal" src="https://files.readme.io/7e75c4995f2b8b686ba210d9793debccd5c7b8a14dd71545b324fff0d665092b-Post_Verification.svg" />

-1. The Originator user requests a withdrawal from his/her account with the Originating VASP.
+1. The originator initiates a withdrawal from the Originating VASP side account.
 2. As the Originating VASP is unregulated, it directly executes the transaction on the blockchain without pre-verification, sending assets to the Beneficiary address.
-3. Once the transaction is mined on the blockchain,
-4. The Beneficiary VASP detects the deposit to the Beneficiary address.
+3. Once the transaction is mined on the blockchain, the Beneficiary VASP detects the deposit to the Beneficiary address.
-5. To identify the origin, the Beneficiary VASP may prompt the user to specify the Originating VASP.
-To facilitate this, the Beneficiary VASP can use the Enclave's List Provider API, which retrieves a list of VASPs capable of performing ownership verification (referred to as providers).
-The Enclave queries the VerifyVASP Central Server in real-time to obtain this provider list.
+4. To identify the origin, the Beneficiary VASP may prompt the user to specify the Originating VASP.
+To facilitate this, the Beneficiary VASP can use the Enclave's List VASP API, which retrieves a list of VASPs capable of performing ownership verification (referred to as providers).
+5. The Enclave queries the VerifyVASP Central Server in real-time to obtain this provider list.
-6. The Central Server returns a list of provider VASPs to the BV.
+6. The Central Server returns a list of VASPs to the Beneficiary VASP's Enclave.
+7. The Enclave returns a list of VASPs to the Beneficiary VASP.
-7. Based on this list, the Beneficiary VASP prompts the user to select the Originating VASP responsible for the withdrawal.
+8. Based on this list, the Beneficiary VASP prompts the user to select the Originating VASP responsible for the withdrawal.
-8. After the user provides the information:
+9. After the user provides the information:
-9. The Beneficiary VASP server includes the selected provider VASP identifier and calls the Enclave's **Owner Verification API**, passing details such as the Beneficiary account owner’s name, date of birth, and the detected transaction hash.
+10. The Beneficiary VASP server includes the selected provider VASP identifier and calls the Enclave's **Owner Verification API**.
+For verification purposes, the Beneficiary VASP provides information such as **name**, **date of birth**, and **transaction hash**.
+The required information may vary depending on whether the Beneficiary is an individual or a corporate entity.
+11. The Beneficiary VASP's Enclave generates Salt.
+12. The generated salt is used to hash the Beneficiary's name and date of birth.
+13. The salt is encrypted using the Originating VASP’s public key.

-10. The Beneficiary VASP side Enclave hashes the name and date of birth.
+14 \~ 15.
+The Enclave delivers the required Owner Verification data, including the hashed name and date of birth and encrypted salt to the Originating VASP’s Enclave.

-11. It forwards the hashed values to the VerifyVASP Central Server, which then routes the verification request to the selected Originating VASP.
-12. The Central Server calls the **VerifyName API** of the selected provider VASP.
+16. The Originating VASP’s Enclave initiates the verification process by calling the Originating VASP’s VerifyName API.
+Only digital asset information—such as the network, ticker, and transaction hash—is provided to the Originating VASP.
-13. Upon receiving the request, the Originating VASP server identifies the transaction origin address by referencing the transaction hash.
+17. The Originating VASP server verifies whether the received information matches the details of the transaction it has sent.
-14. The Originating VASP server retrieves the name and date of birth of the Originator from its database.
+18. If a matching value is found, the Originator is identified using the transaction hash, and their name and date of birth are retrieved from the database.
-15. Following the VerifyName guidelines, the Originating VASP server hashes these values.
-16. By comparing the generated hash with the one included in the request, the Originating VASP confirms whether the Originator and Beneficiary accounts belong to the same owner.
-17. The verification result is returned to the VerifyVASP Central Server.
-18. The Central Server relays the result back to the Beneficiary VASP Enclave.
-19. The Beneficiary VASP Enclave then sends back the result to the Beneficiary VASP business server.
+19. The Originating VASP returns the verification result of the digital asset transfer, along with the sender’s name and date of birth, to the Originating VASP Enclave.
-20. The Beneficiary VASP server updates the deposit status to indicate the completion of the ownership verification.
-21. The Beneficiary VASP may notify the Originator user of the successful deposit verification.
+20. The Enclave decrypts the encrypted salt using its private key.
+21. The Originator’s name and date of birth are hashed using the salt.
+22. The hashed name and date of birth are compared with the hashed name and date of birth received from the Beneficiary VASP.

+23 \~ 25.
+Returns the digital asset verification result and the hash comparison result.

+26 \~ 27.
+Based on the returned verification data, the Beneficiary VASP determines the final result and submits a report to share its decision.

+28 \~ 30.
+The reported final verification result is shared with the Originating VASP via the Callback API.

+31 \~ 31.
+Based on the verification result, both the Originating VASP and the Beneficiary VASP can process deposits and withdrawals, and notify the user accordingly.

 <br />